-“However, as we always utilise the tools we have to the fullest possible extent, we’ve grown the business instead, by using Javelin, increasing turnover to £12m, and we haven’t needed to increase staff.”
+“However, as we always utilize the tools we have to the fullest possible extent, we’ve grown the business instead, by using JAVELIN, increasing turnover to £12m, and we haven’t needed to increase staff.”

 Operations Director and Company Secretary Nigel Barnes says introducing Jobshop just three years ago showed that they needed to make major changes to the way they worked.
 “We recognised that the business was heavily dependent on non-added-value staff to make it work.
 We were carrying a high burden of overheads to make the company function as it did.
 Our long-term solution was to say if we’re going to implement Jobshop it had to provide the capacity to grow the business without increasing this overhead burden.

 Aish makes full use of many of Jobshop’s extensive suite of functions, including Sales Order Processing, Material Requirements Planning, Purchase Orders, Work Orders, Scheduling, Shop Floor Data Capture, Materials Control, Costing, and System Management.
 “Therefore, Jobshop has made a monumental contribution to our recent success.
 We couldn’t have grown the business without the step change improvements in both procurement and progressing the scheduling work load without Jobshop.”

 Established over 120 years ago Aish Technologies, based at Poole, in Dorset, develops and manufactures innovative, purpose-built, rugged multi-function consoles, cabinets, electronic racks, flat panel displays, land system vechiles and Impressed Current Cathodic Protection (ICCP) systems.

 “We take a customer’s requirement and then produce bespoke enclosures which protect their equipment from harsh environments.”
 Products are supplied to over 70 Navies worldwide as well as a variety of other defence and maritime industries.